 A Successful Recovery Story

 In 2009, a Riverside Family Law judge granted a mother sole physical custody of her two daughters.
 The girls’ father was granted visitation.

 In May 2012, the father lost all contact with his daughters and their mother.
 He believed the mother had left California in violation of their custody order and had gone to Arkansas without informing him or providing him with a new address and phone number.
-The Family Law court ordered the Riverside County DA’s Child Recovery Unit to locate the mother and children.
-The Child Recovery Unit did just that -- finding them in Arkansas.
+The Family Law court ordered the Riverside County DA’s Child Abduction Unit to locate the mother and children.
+The Child Abduction Unit did just that -- finding them in Arkansas.